kemadev/.github/.github/CONTRIBUTING.md

 We use GitHub Pull Requests to do so.
 Here are the checks before submitting a Pull Request:

+- The changes target the correct branch.
+You should usually iterate on `dev`, and submit the PR to `next` where it will be reviewed and merged to `main` when ready
 - Continuous Integration pipelines are expected to pass.
 Please note that you can run some of them locally!
 Check the project's README for more information
 - Code changes are reasonable in size and scope (for bigger changes, consider splitting into multiple Pull Requests)
 - Tests for the changes have been added